pollen-robotics/reachy-2021-docs/content/SDK/application/hello-world/index.md

 bash setup-service.bash
 ```
 However be careful if you start the application automatically at boot, you need to make sure that the robot is in place and that nothing could enter in collision with it while it is moving.

+**We recommend to play a few times with the application using the Python calling before using the service, to be familiar with the hello world.**

 ## Good practice
 It is important to give Reachy enough space to move, for the robot and for the people around.